William Quigley (artist)

 William Quigley (born April 29, 1961) is an American painter from Philadelphia, Pennsylvania.

 Education

 William Quigley graduated from the Philadelphia College of Art in 1984 with a BFA.
-While at Philadelphia College of Art, he also studied sculpture, painting and printmaking while abroad at the Tyler School of Art in Italy from 1982-1983.
+While at Philadelphia College of Art, he also studied sculpture, painting and printmaking abroad at Tyler School of Art in Italy from 1982–83.

 In 1984, Quigley enrolled at the University of Pennsylvania to study political science and art.

-From 1985 - 1987 he attended Columbia University Graduate School of Fine Arts in New York City.
+From 1985–1987, he attended the Columbia University Graduate School of Fine Arts in New York City.